On FT Energy Source:

 TerraPower is a spin-off of Intellectual Ventures, a start-up founded by a former Microsoft CTO, backed by Gates, and has only a handful of staff.
-Its reactor designs could represent huge advantages over existing systems, but, the FT reports, it’s early days:
+Its reactor designs could represent huge advantages over existing systems, but it’s early days.
+Read more

-In a week coloured by the Stern Hu/Rio Tinto trial and Google’s exit from mainland China, some of the country’s efforts to broaden its access to energy resources have been a little more politic.
+In a week coloured by the Stern Hu trial and Google’s exit from mainland China, some of China’s efforts to broaden its access to energy resources have been a little more politic.

-So, that example aside, what’s in these partnerships for the western or the Chinese companies?
+So, what’s in it for the western or the Chinese companies?
 Read more

 Global conventional oil reserves ‘exaggerated by a third’ (UpstreamOnline)